 Several conservation programs are being implemented at various scales across the snow leopard distribution range (ref.
 XX).
 Although the outputs and projected outcomes of these programs may vary, ultimately they are aimed at maintaining or improving snow leopard densities over the years (ref.
 XX).
 Similarly, the efficacy of different conservation models in the long-term can be tested most effectively by comparing snow leopard densities (ref.
 XX).
 The ability to compare snow leopard densities and habitat use across space (different study areas) and time (different sessions in the same study area) has widespread conservation implications.
 We provide an application of the analytical framework to compare densities across three different study areas that can also be used for monitoring populations across time.
 In our case, not only did the density estimates vary between the three study areas, so did the effect of the various covariates.
 Our results highlight the importance of analysing biological data collected in the capture-recapture framework using ecologically meaningful covariates that can affect the detection probability, spatial ranging patterns, and density within and across study areas.

-Our results present a strong case that analyses of snow leopard populations using Spatial Capture Recapture should explore possible effects of covariates on density, detection function, and non-Euclidean distribution of activity patterns at the minimum.
+Our results present a strong case that analyses of snow leopard populations using Spatial Capture Recapture should explore possible effects of covariates on density, detection function, and non-uniform distribution of activity patterns at the minimum.
 Absence of such analyses may result in spurious outcomes that can have strong positive as well as negative biases (Sutherland et al., 2015).
-In our case, there was a positive bias of nearly 13% in one, and a negative bias of up to XX and 30% in the other two study areas.
+In our case, there were differences of nearly 13% in one area, and up to XX and 30% in the other two study areas.

-Although new, the methods being used in this paper have been available to practitioners for a few years now (J A Royle et al., 2013).
+Although new, the methods being used in this paper have been available to practitioners for a few years now (Royle et al., 2013, Borchers et al., 2008).
 However, lack of understanding of the available tool-kits and lack of capacity have seemingly prevented their widespread use by ecologists.
 Through this paper, we analyse data from snow leopards representing three neighbouring habitats in South Gobi and investigate a series of models based on the species’ natural history and ecology.
 We developed a range of candidate models, whose variants (depending on specific study areas) should be analysed when reporting snow leopard populations from different study areas.
 We also provide the modelling approach to compare densities and effects of various covariates on density, detection probability and movement patterns.

 Table XX: Candidate model sets from the three study areas, corresponding AICc and AIC weights, and estimates of snow leopard density and abundance.

+Table XX (maybe in an appendix?): Estimated parameters from the preferred models.

 Figure XX: Visual depiction of least cost paths between random points,